loh-0/sleep-application/README.md

 ### Notes
 - Sometimes the pop up for file selection doesn't appear on screen if VScode is in full screen but it should show up in some window
 - To test the modelling and visualisation read in the sample sleeping.csv file
-- Not much input validation was done so apologies for any problems that may come up for unexpected input